wtfleming/reason-examples/bs-canvas-tilemap/README.md

 Example of drawing a tilemap on a HTML canvas from Reason.
 Along the lines of https://developer.mozilla.org/en-US/docs/Games/Techniques/Tilemaps

+A live example can be seen at http://wtfleming.github.io/2018/06/17/reason-html-canvas-tilemap/

 # Install dependencies
 ```
 yarn install